Scottish Gaelic Texts Society

 The Scottish Gaelic Texts Society is a text publication society established "to provide the publication of texts in the Scottish Gaelic language, accompanied by such introductions, English translations, glossaries and notes as may be deemed desirable."
-It was established in 1934.
+It was established in April 1934.

+"The Society’s publications have focused primarily on poetry, as might be expected, but its catalogue also includes significant work in Gaelic prose.
+While early emphasis was often on texts from the sixteenth to eighteenth centuries, SGTS editions increasingly reflect the richness of nineteenth- and twentieth-century Gaelic literature, including both oral and written traditions."

+As of 2026, the Society has published 32 volumes.